General Terms and Conditions for Bachelor’s study programme

 4.2.
 Examinations

-If the student has to repeat an examination because of attempted cheating or plagiarism, additional fees of EUR 300.00 will be charged for each examination to be repeated.
 Within 24 months of taking the corresponding course, the student must complete the corresponding examination specified in the module handbook, but at least the first examination attempt.
 If the student does not complete this examination or the first examination attempt within 24 months of taking the course, all learning assessments completed up to that point are forfeited with the consequence that they must be completed again within twelve months and the course must be taken again at a charge.

 The completion of course work in certain modules or programmes can sometimes only be done through the use of online tools, which also require data processing outside the EU.
 The details on data processing are explained in separate information sheets.